Toyota Center: Arena interior

 Levy Restaurants manages concession services at the arena, and offers fast food on the main concourses, while also catering a VIP restaurant for Suite and Club Seat holders.
 Alexander personally chose colors for the restaurant to help customers feel "warm and comfortable", and Rockets president George Postolos said that the Rockets looked "for a relationship with the people that attend events in our venue".
 Originally, a 40 ft by 32 ft centerhung video system from Daktronics, which has four main replay screens and eight other full-color displays, hung from the ceiling of the arena, and had the highest-resolution display of any North American sports facility.
-In 2012, the Toyota Center installed a larger, 4 panel scoreboard, similar to the one installed at AT&T Stadium, measuring 58 ft by 25 ft on the sidelines, and 25 ft by 25 ft on the ends, making it the largest such video board in an indoor arena.
+In 2012, Toyota Center installed a larger, 4 panel scoreboard, similar to the one installed at AT&T Stadium, measuring 58 ft by 25 ft on the sidelines, and 25 ft by 25 ft on the ends, making it the largest such video board in an indoor arena.
 This larger scoreboard was installed by Panasonic and made its debut during the Houston Rockets 2012–13 season opener.
 The arena has two additional displays located at each end of the court, and a "state-of-the-art" audio system.

-Another amenity new to the Toyota Center in the 2012–2013 season is Wi-Fi.
+Another amenity new to Toyota Center in the 2012–2013 season is Wi-Fi.
 Designed by SignalShare and implemented by OfficeConnect.net, the Wi-Fi network is deployed throughout the arena and allows high-speed internet access during events.
 Its implementation was timed to be ready for the NBA All-Star Game.

 Sponsorship

-In July 2003, the arena was named the Toyota Center.
+In July 2003, the arena was named Toyota Center.
 The logo of the company was placed on the roof of the building, as well in other prominent places inside the arena, and the company was given "a dominant presence" in commercials shown during broadcasts of games played in the arena.
-Toyota USA has satellite offices in Houston.